Vienne tourism & sightseeing

-Vienne is a department of central-western France to the north-east of the Poitou-Charentes region.
+Vienne is a department in central-western France to the north-east of the Poitou-Charentes region that includes the town of Poitiers and the popular futuroscope theme park and several interesting towns and villages.

 In the heart of the Vienne, the first stop for many visitors is the town of Poitiers, the largest town in the department and capital of the Poitou-Charentes region.
 The town has many buildings of historical interest and a lively centre.